 As working from home has become the norm since March, so has connecting with coworkers using webcams and Skype.
-Button downs on top with sweatpants on the bottom became work-friendly outfits, and Zoom happy hours were the only way to grab a drink with friends.
+Button downs and sweatpants have become a work-friendly outfit, and Zoom happy hours were the only way to grab a drink with friends.
 Especially for teams that used to meet in the office every day, a chance to shake up the (new) same old and safely reconnect in person is much needed after months apart.
 An out-of-state trip could be a memorable way to sync up with coworkers again, as well as do wonders for motivation and productivity upon return.
 When it comes to wide-open spaces, endless outdoor activities, as well as spacious meeting venues, Colorado provides more than views not possible from a home office window.
 Hosting small meetings at The Broadmoor in Colorado Springs showcases all that the Centennial State has to offer.

 Abundance of Large Meeting Spaces